Skip to the content

 As IBM explains for the Negative 8-Bar:

-The logotype has been adjusted to work well reversed on dark backgrounds.
 In this case the white stripes are thinner than the black stripes to adjust for optical differences but like the positive version the stripes should appear similar in weight.

 This is the important key difference: this difference in the vertical grid alignment ensures that the white elements appear optically the same thickness as the black-on-white elements.